All-Weather and Indoor Activities in Greymouth – Perfect for a Rainy Day!

 Location: 1 Tainui Street, Greymouth.

-On the way in or out of Greymouth, perhaps to the Shantytown Heritage Park if it’s just drizzling, visit Garth Wilson Jade for live pounamu (greenstone/jade) carving demonstrations.
+On the way in or out of Greymouth or on your way to the Shantytown Heritage Park (on Viator and Tripadvisor), visit Garth Wilson Jade for live pounamu (greenstone/jade) carving demonstrations.
 The carver welcomes visitors with stories of the pounamu’s history on the West Coast and how he and his whanau (family) have gathered quality pieces of pounamu from the surrounding rivers and mountains.
 Browse his unique pieces to purchase if you’re looking for an authentic and cultural souvenir to take home.

 Location: 63 Rutherglen Road, Paroa, approximately 9km (6 miles) from Greymouth town centre.